shaibalmuhtadee/searchengine/README.md

 python app.py
 ```

+The first page is the query page.
+On this page you can write keywords into the search bar and then press the 'Search' button to view the results page.
+The query page also shows a history table that lists the top 20 most popular keywords searched and the total number of times that these words have been searched since the server is launched.
+The results page displays a table that lists the number of words that have been submitted in a query, and the number of appearances for each word.

 ## Back-End

 Make sure you have Python installed.
-Create a virtual environment and install the dependencies.
-Run the following commands and you can observe the output in the terminal or in `out.txt`.
+Run the following commands to create a virtual environment and install necessary dependencies.
+You can observe the output in the terminal or in `out.txt`.

 ```sh
 python -m venv venv